 - Some fruits (eg, dried apricots).

-A long-acting bronchodilator may be advised in addition to a steroid inhaler if symptoms are not fully controlled by the steroid inhaler alone.
+A long-acting bronchodilator will be added alongside a steroid inhaler if symptoms are not fully controlled by the steroid inhaler alone.
+This may be in two separate asthma inhalers or in a combined inhaler

 - Fostair® (formoterol and beclometasone).